anniezh12/hiring-engineers/answers.md

 >  Question.
 Add tags in the Agent config file and show us a screen shot of your host and its tags on the Host Map page in Datadog.

-In the terminal switch to super user(since I installed Datadog agent as super user i.e su)
+In the terminal, I switched to super user mode (since I installed Datadog agent as super user i.e su)
  ``` ~$ sudo su [and provide password]
  ~$ cd /etc/datadog-agent
  ```